User25514/Santi-Logger/ToS.md

 Access to premium features may be modified, revoked, or discontinued at any time at the developer’s discretion, subject to reasonable notice where practical.

 ## 10. External Integrations
-VRCat may, in the future, support integrations with external tools or services (e.g., dashboards or third-party APIs).
+VRCat may, in the future, support integrations with external tools or services (e.g., dashboards, third-party APIs, or VRChat’s age verification provider).
 These integrations will be clearly opt-in and subject to the limitations and protections outlined in the Privacy Policy.
+Current usage of VRChat’s 18+ verification API is limited to receiving a verification flag; no sensitive data is accessed or stored.

 ## 11. Liability Disclaimer
 VRCat and all related services are provided “as is” without warranty of any kind, express or implied.
 To the maximum extent permitted under applicable law, the developer disclaims all liability for: